two-trick-pony-NL/SudokuSolver/README.md

 ```

 # Then by running each steps you'll get an answer:
-Each 0 is replaced by the actial values
+Each 0 is replaced by the actual value, calculated by the solver

 ```